 Rutherford B. Hayes: Campaigns and Elections

-By 1875, the Republican party was in trouble.
-A severe economic depression followed the Panic of 1873 and scandals in the Grant administration had tarnished the party's reputation; falling crop prices, rising unemployment, and corruption in high places boded ill for the Republicans.
+By 1875, the Republican Party was in trouble.
+A severe economic depression followed the Panic of 1873, and scandals in the Grant administration had tarnished the party's reputation.
+Falling crop prices and rising unemployment also worried the Republicans.
 Ohio Republicans turned to Hayes, their best vote-getter, to run against the incumbent Democratic governor.
 Once again, Hayes won a close race, with 5,544 votes out of almost 600,000 cast, and was immediately spoken of as a contender for the 1876 Republican presidential nomination.

 The Republicans faced a very difficult campaign.
-The Democratic candidate, Samuel Jones Tilden, governor of New York, had strong reform credentials.
+The Democratic candidate, New York governor Samuel Jones Tilden, had strong reform credentials.
 He had helped bust the infamous Tweed Ring, a corrupt group of Democrats that had been running New York City for years, and then smashed the state's corrupt canal ring.
-In addition Tilden was a superb political organizer and the Democrats in the South were certain to use violence to keep black and white Republicans from voting.
-Finally, the Republicans had been in power for a long time, were hurt by scandals, and hard times gripped the economy.
-There was strong sentiment to throw the ruling party out.
+In addition, Tilden was a superb political organizer, and the Democrats in the South were certain to use violence to keep black and white Republicans from voting.
+Finally, the Republicans had been in power for a long time and were hurt by scandals.
+Meanwhile, hard times gripped the economy.
+There was strong sentiment for throwing the ruling party out.

-In that era, overt campaigning by the presidential candidate himself was largely frowned upon.
-Beyond publishing an acceptance letter, candidates were not supposed to demean themselves by campaigning—the office should seek the man.
+In that era, custom frowned upon overt campaigning by the presidential candidate.
+Beyond publishing an acceptance letter, candidates were not supposed to demean themselves by making such public appearances—the office should seek the man.
 Not only were candidates mute, national committees were virtually powerless.
-State and local party organizations headed usually by senators and congressmen.
+State and local party organizations, usually headed by senators and congressmen, conducted presidential campaigns.
 In his acceptance letter, Hayes called for a reform of the civil service and pledged to serve only one term, lest patronage be used to secure his reelection.
 (Indeed, he later supported a constitutional amendment limiting the President to a single six-year term.)
 He also backed the resumption of specie payments (return to the gold standard) as scheduled for 1879.
-Most importantly, he was a supporter of honest and capable local government in the South, as long as it respected the constitutional rights of all citizens.
+Most importantly, Hayes was a supporter of honest and capable local government in the South, as long as it respected the constitutional rights of all citizens.

-The election proved to be the longest, closest, most hostile, and most controversial - up to that time—in the history of the United States.
-Hayes knew it would be close and predicted that if he were defeated it would be "by crime—by bribery, & repeating" in the North and by "violence and intimidation" in the South.
+The 1876 presidential election proved to be the longest, closest, most hostile, and most controversial—at least up to that time—in the history of the United States.
+Hayes knew it would be close and predicted that if he were defeated it would be "by crime—by bribery, & repeating [voters]" in the North and by "violence and intimidation" in the South.
 The issues seemed so acute that the rate of voting among whites was the highest in the nation’s history.
 And, for the first time, voters throughout the nation all cast their ballots on the same day—the Tuesday after the first Monday in November.
 Early returns on the telegraph from both Ohio and New York showed Tilden in the lead, and Hayes went to bed convinced he had lost.

-It was, to say the least, a distasteful victory that left widespread hard feelings.
-Tilden had actually received a quarter million more popular votes than Hayes; this fact, coupled with the partisan work of the Commission, convinced Democrats that the recent political disgraces in Washington were far from over.
+This distasteful victory left widespread hard feelings.
+Tilden had actually received a quarter million more popular votes than Hayes.
+This fact, coupled with the partisan work of the Commission, convinced Democrats that the recent political disgraces in Washington were far from over.
 The sneering Democratic press—and even his bitter Republican rival Roscoe Conkling--dubbed Hayes "Rutherfraud" and "His Fraudulency."
 No presidential election would be so controversial until the 2000 contest between George W. Bush and Al Gore.
 There were so many parallels between the two elections—including the over-sized significance of the electoral count in Florida—that historians, as well as public figures such as sitting Chief Justice of the United States William Rehnquist in a book titled Centennial Crisis, spilled considerable ink on comparing 1876 and 2000.